How to Ace Market Sizing Questions in Your Consulting Interviews

 Sample Question: How many laptop computers are sold in North America annually?

-Top-down approach: Start with the population of North America and work your way down to the group of people who need and can afford laptop computers, and how often they would buy them given the average useful life of the equipment.
+Top-down approach: Start with the population of North America and work your way down to the target market of people who need and can afford laptop computers, and how often they would buy them given the average useful life of the equipment.

 Sample Question: What is the market size for IT support services for retail customers in the U.S.?

-Bottom-up approach: Estimate of the needs of a single user getting support one time, then roll that up to the total support needs of all retail computer users over a 12 month period.
+Bottom-up approach: Estimate of the needs of a single user getting support one time, then roll that up to the total support needs of all retail computer users over a 12 month period to calculate the market size.

 Most questions can be solved with either approach, but one is usually easier than the other.

-For large markets with multiple customer segments, the top-down approach usually works best.
+For large markets with multiple customer segments, the top-down approach to market sizing usually works best.

 For local markets with a homogeneous customer base, the bottom-up approach generally works best.

-This table will help you learn the right magnitude for markets of different sizes.
+This market sizing cheat sheet will help you learn the right magnitude for markets of different sizes.
 Knowing the sizes of these markets will ensure that when you’re answering market size questions, you are in the right ballpark with your estimates.

 While you do not need to know the exact size of every possible market, it shows good business judgement to at least have the right order of magnitude for your answer.